 | Vegetated retaining wall or slope steeper than 30% | → 15 cm |

-Before deciding on height, consider the infill aggregate.
-The practical rule is that the cell height should be equal to or greater than the maximum aggregate diameter: if filling with 1 in (25 mm) gravel, the 10 cm cell is sufficient; if using 2 in (50 mm) or larger gravel, go up to 15 cm.
-If the cell is shorter than the particle, it will escape from the top, and the confinement effect, which is the reason for the geocell's existence, will be lost.
+Before deciding on height, look at your infill aggregate.
+The practical rule is that cell height must be equal to or greater than the maximum aggregate diameter: if you are filling with 1 in (25 mm) gravel, the 10 cm cell is sufficient; if you are using 2 in (50 mm) gravel or larger, step up to 15 cm.
+If the cell is shorter than the particle, the particle protrudes above the top and you lose the confinement effect — which is the entire reason the geocell exists.

-Do not install geocells directly on soft ground or ground with a lot of fines without geotextile underneath.
-Without the separation layer, fines from the subgrade migrate into the granular infill, contaminating it, and the geocell loses bearing capacity within a few months.
-The investment in non-woven geotextile under the geocell is small compared to the difference it makes in the system's lifespan.
+Do not install geocell directly on soft or fine-grained soil without geotextile underneath.
+Without the separator layer, fines from the subsoil migrate into the granular infill, contaminate it, and the geocell loses its load-bearing capacity within a few months.
+The investment in nonwoven geotextile under the geocell is small compared to the difference it makes in the system's service life.

-How many m² does an expanded panel cover?
+How many m² does one expanded panel cover?

 Each expanded panel covers 24 m² (4 m × 6 m).
 The number of panels depends on the total area and overlaps.
-As a practical reference, calculate the projected area (m²) and add 5–10% for overlaps and cuts on irregular edges; for slopes with a high gradient, increase the factor to 12–15%.
+As a practical reference, calculate the projected area (m²) and add 5–10% for overlaps and cuts at irregular edges; for slopes with steep gradients, increase the factor to 12–15%.

-For 10 cm: topsoil with grass, fine gravel (5–10 mm), or lightweight aggregates for paths.
+For 10 cm: topsoil with grass, fine gravel (5–10 mm), or lightweight aggregates for pathways.
 For 15 cm: 1–2 in (25–50 mm) gravel, SUB-1 type subbase aggregate, or stabilized soil for roadways.
-Compact the infill up to the top edge of the cell; do not let it overflow, as it loses its confinement effect.
+Compact the infill to the top edge of the cell; do not allow it to overflow, as this eliminates the confinement effect.

 Does it need to be anchored to the ground?

 Yes, especially on slopes.
-Anchoring is done with J or U metal rods driven through the perimeter cells and with an internal pattern according to the slope: every 1–1.5 m on gentle slopes and every 0.5–0.75 m on slopes greater than 30%.
-On flat roadways, the weight of the infill is usually sufficient; in vegetated retaining walls, it is combined with intermediate ties between panels.
+Anchoring is done with fiberglass rods and anchor caps, driven through the perimeter cells and with an internal pattern based on the slope: every 1–1.5 m on gentle slopes and every 0.5–0.75 m on slopes steeper than 30%.
+On flat roadways, the weight of the infill is usually sufficient; on vegetated retaining walls, intermediate ties between panels are also used.